 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Barry has asked us to tell you about Heartland Animal Shelter.
+Teddy has asked us to tell you about One Tail At A Time.

 Make a difference!